sigrunixia/Granite/docs/Adding-animation-to-plugin-source.md

 ### Animations class

-Within the animations export class, you will want to add your animation map.
+Within the animations class, you will want to add your animation map.

 **Before**:
 ```ts